Quick Answer

 These are pieces of equipment that can be used over and over and at home for medical purposes.
 They include oxygen tanks and wheelchairs.
 According to the CMS DME Center, Medicare covers 80% of the approved amount for DME after the deductible is met, leaving the beneficiary responsible for the remaining 20%.

-> Protective services.
+> Preventive services.

 > Therapy services.
 A Medicare-certified therapist gives outpatient speech and occupational therapy.
 Physical therapy is also covered under Part B, subject to annual limits reviewed and updated by CMS each year.

 > Chiropractic care.
 It involves fixing the spine when one or more of the bones move from their original positions.
-Medicare Part B covers chiropractic manipulation of the spine only, and does not cover maintenance therapy or other chiropractic services.
+Part B covers chiropractic manipulation of the spine only, and does not cover maintenance therapy or other chiropractic services.

-| Medicare Part | What It Covers | 2026 Premium | 2026 Deductible | Who Pays Premium |
+| Medicare Part | What It Covers | 2025 Premium | 2025 Deductible | Who Pays Premium |

 |---|---|---|---|---|